Ivan Krylov

 Ivan Andreyevich Krylov (Template:Lang-ru) (February 13, 1769 - November 21, 1844) is Russia's best known fabulist.
 While many of his earlier fables were loosely based on Aesop and Jean de La Fontaine, later fables were original work.

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "Ivan Krylov" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "Ivan Krylov" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools